akshitkh47612/akshitkh47612/README.md

 - 👋 Hi, I’m @akshitkh47612(akshit)
-- 👀 I’m interested in backend development (how the things work behind the scenes)
+- 👀 I’m interested in server side development (how the things work behind the scenes)
 - 🌱 I’m currently learning java spring.
 - 💞️ I would love to collaborate on backend projects (js).
 - 📫 You can reach me on akshitkh47@gmail.com.